bjssacademy/advanced-tdd/chapter10/chapter10.md

 Sometimes, we will break the build due to an oversight.
 Get the build back working quickly.
 We don't want to block the team from their integration work.

+### Kent Beck's super-extreme idea

+This is worth experimenting with: Test and commit or revert.

+Have a look at the orignal article [Test & commit || Revert](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).

+It seems impractical - maybe it is - but this will hone your skills in working in tiny batches of work, with little waste.

 ## Continuous Integration means many times per day

 We need to work in a different way to do CI.

-No more writing 1,000 lines of code in one session.
+No more writing 1,000 lines of code in one session, without running it.
 No more giant functions.
 No more God Classes.
 No more hiding away for a month without talking to anybody.

 Continuous Integration means organising our personal work increments so we can integrate several times a day.
+It means recognising that we are part of one team.

+> CI is one technical way we can live the BJSS Value _We win and lose as a team_

 If we are integrating once at the end of each sprint, we missed the CI memo.
 This is waterfall, pure and simple, with a separate Integration Phase at the end.
 Congratulations, the 1970s called and wanted you back.